iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 > I have not, thankfully been exposed to anyone who have tested positive for covid, but I have friends who use this app who have.
 From listening to them and hearing their experience proves that the Scottish app works<br> :date: __2020-11-15 03:26:08__

-> Very easily understood and concise information explained simple and clearly.
-I would urge anyone I know to use this app to track and trace to protect the most vulnerable in not just our community, but our own families and friends!!<br> :date: __2020-10-25 13:23:33__

 #### 3-star reviews